 - After the water has cooled, rinse each piece one more time under running water and dry with a towel.
 It is possible to dry with a blow dryer, but you run the risk of damaging your “O” rings due to the high heat.

-After everything is properly dried, you may reassemble your tank!
+After everything is properly dried, reassemble your tank!

 Going Deeper with a Propylene Glycol Soak